darioielardi/twirk/docs/curl.md

 sidebar_label: "cURL"
 ---

-Twirp allows you to cURL your service with either Protobuf or JSON.
+twirk allows you to cURL your service with either Protobuf or JSON.

 ## Example